PM accused of ‘playing games’ as rail strike continues

 Some areas had no trains all day, forcing many people onto the roads, leading to huge traffic jams in parts of the country.

-Train drivers at Northern Trains and the TransPennine Express will strike on Wednesday as part of a rolling programme of action until early next week in a bitter row over pay and conditions.
+Train drivers at Northern Trains and the TransPennine Express are striking today (31 January) as part of a rolling programme of action until early next week in a bitter row over pay and conditions.

 None of the operators hit by strikes used new regulations aimed at ensuring a minimum level of service during industrial action.